sfongx/dc-transit-demo/README.md

 **Stop data acquisition and parsing**

 The specific parsers for realtime or scheduled stop data are found under `project/dcTransitDemo/parsers`.
-Realtime data only requires an external API call and targeted parsing of the data returned.
-For static, scheduled, data queries are made on the `stop_times`, `trips`, `routes`, and `stops` tables.
+Realtime data only requires an external API call and targeted parsing of the data returned, depending on the agency and source of the data.
+For static/scheduled data, queries are made on the `stop_times`, `trips`, `routes`, and `stops` tables.
 These are populated with the help of a GTFS handler that is called for every migration adding/updating GTFS data under `project/dcTransitDemo/staticData/gtfsGeneric.py`.
 However, in an actual production environment this would likely be a regularly scheduled, automated event.

 The response includes the name of the agency and the stop name, followed by the list of buses or trains, each including the following fields: full and/or abbreviated route names, destination and/or direction, minutes away, and optionally a vehicle ID if provided.